-Also known as ‘snakey snake’ by one of our surfers (and now lovingly renamed by us all) – the arms aspect of eagle is a great stretch for the arms and shoulders.
+Known as ‘snakey snake’ by one of our surfers and now lovingly renamed by us all.
+The arms aspect of eagle is a great stretch for the arms and shoulders.
 Combine it with a toe squat to stretch the feet at the same time for an extra boost.

 From hands and knees, tuck the toes and sit back onto the heels.
 This is a strong stretch so do not stay longer than your body is comfortable with.
-With prayer hands at heart centre, keep the palms together as you raise them up to bring the forearms and elbows to come together in line with the shoulders.
+With prayer hands at heart centre, keep the palms together as you raise them up.
+Next, bring the forearms and elbows to come together in line with the shoulders.
 It may be that you want to stay here if your shoulders are tight.
-Let the left hand come away, swinging underneath the right arm, wrapping around so that either the backs of the hands come to touch, or the fingers of the left hand can rest in the palm of the right.
-Ensure that your elbows stay up in line with the shoulders and when you exit the posture you do so slowly, releasing the left arm and then the right.
+Let the left hand come away, swinging underneath the right arm.
+Then, wrapping around so that either the backs of the hands come to touch, or the fingers of the left hand can rest in the palm of the right.
+Ensure that your elbows stay up in line with the shoulders.
+When you exit the posture you do so slowly, releasing the left arm and then the right.
 Don’t forget to do the other side too!

 Revolved Head to Knee (Seated Side Stretch) and wide leg forward fold

-This grounding asana helps stretch the hamstrings, release the lower back and create a wonderful sensation of space through the side of the body.
+This grounding asana helps stretch the hamstrings, release the lower back.
+Furthermore, it creates a wonderful sensation of space through the side of the body.
 Our favourite way to transition from each side is to spend a few breaths in seated wide leg forward fold before moving to the next side and then back again.

 Sitting cross legged, slide the left foot out, the right foot remaining tucked up.
 Let the left-hand rest gently on the left leg, above or below the knee but not on top.
 Keeping a straight spine and an open chest facing forwards, on your inhale lift the left arm up, finger tips facing the sky.
 As you exhale, allow the lifted hand to reach overhead as the left hand slides further down the leg.
 Do not force your body to go further than it wants, allow your body to find a space where it is comfortable to remain without any stress or strain for a minimum of three breaths.

 Thanks to Amy Williams our resident Cornwall Yoga teacher for these top tips from her surfer friends in location!
-If you would like to try out surfing and yoga with Amy then come and join us in Cornwall in July from the 14th – 21st for a week, 3 or 4 night options.
+If you would like to try out surfing and yoga with Amy then come and join us for a week, 3 or 4 night options.
 We run regular surf /walking and yoga retreats in Cornwall every year so please check our calendar page for dates.